 Combining little-known forensic science and conservation genetics with a motley cast of laser scarecrows, langur impersonators, and trespassing squirrels, Roach reveals as much about humanity as about nature’s lawbreakers.
 When it comes to "problem" wildlife, she finds, humans are more often the problem—and the solution.
 Fascinating, witty, and humane, Fuzz offers hope for compassionate coexistence in our ever-expanding human habitat.

-Mary Roach is the author of seven best-selling works of nonfiction, including Stiff, Bonk, and Gulp.
-Her writing has appeared in Outside, National Geographic, and the New York Times Magazine, among other publications.
+Mary Roach is the author of five best-selling works of nonfiction, including Grunt, Stiff, and, most recently, Fuzz.
+Her writing has appeared in National Geographic and the New York Times Magazine, among other publications.
+She lives in Oakland, California.